artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-centos.rst

    * Elasticsearch (optional):

    .. note::
-      Skip this step if you are planning to run Archivematica in indexless mode (without Elasticsearch).
+      Skip this step if you are planning to run :ref:`Archivematica without Elasticsearch <install-elasticsearch>`.

    .. code:: bash